Gaussian Mixture Variational Autoencoder with Contrastive Learning for Multi-Label Classification: Introduction

 One trending direction is to learn a deep latent space shared by features and labels.
-The samples from the latent space are then decoded to targets.
+The encoded samples from the latent space are then decoded to targets.
 One typical example is C2AE \cite{yeh2017learning}, which learns latent codes for both features and labels.
-The latent codes are passed through a decoder to obtain target labels.
-C2AE minimizes an $\ell_2$ distance between feature and label codes, together with a relaxed orthogonality regularization.
+The latent codes are passed to a decoder to derive the target labels.
+C2AE minimizes an $\ell_2$ distance between the feature and label codes, together with a relaxed orthogonality regularization.
 However, the learnt deterministic latent space lacks smoothness and structures.
 Small perturbations in this latent space can lead to totally different decoding results.
 Even if the corresponding feature and label codes are close, we cannot guarantee the decoded targets are similar.
-To address this concern, MPVAE \cite{bai2020disentangled} proposes to replace the deterministic latent space with a probabilistic subspace under a variational autoencoder (VAE) framework.
+To address this concern, MPVAE \cite{bai2020disentangled} proposes to replace the deterministic latent space with a probabilistic space under a variational autoencoder (VAE) framework.
 The Gaussian latent spaces are aligned with KL-divergence, and the sampling process enforces smoothness.
 Similar ideas can be found in \cite{sundar2020out}.
 However, these methods assume a unimodal Gaussian latent space, which is known to cause over-regularization and posterior collapse \cite{dilokthanakul2016deep,wu2018multimodal}.
 A better strategy would be to learn a multimodal latent space.
-It is more intuitive to assume the observed data are generated from a multimodal subspace rather than from a unimodal one.
+It is more reasonable to assume the observed data are generated from a multimodal subspace rather than a unimodal one.

-Another popular group of methods targets on better label correlation modeling.
+Another popular group of methods focuses on better label correlation modeling.
 Their idea is straightforward: some labels should be more correlated if they co-appear often while others should be less relevant.
-Existing methods adopt pairwise ranking loss, covariance matrix, conditional random field or even graph neural nets (GNN) \cite{zhang2013review,bi2014multilabel,belanger2016structured,lanchantin2019neural,chen2019multi}.
-These methods often either constrain the learning through a predefined structure (which requires larger space), or aren't powerful enough to capture the correlations (such as pairwise ranking loss).
+Existing methods adopt pairwise ranking loss, covariance matrices, conditional random fields (CRF) or graph neural nets (GNN) to this end \cite{zhang2013review,bi2014multilabel,belanger2016structured,lanchantin2019neural,chen2019multi}.
+These methods often either constrain the learning through a predefined structure (which requires a larger model size), or aren't powerful enough to capture the correlations (such as pairwise ranking loss).